Andry Rajoelina: President of Madagascar (2019–2023; 2023–2025)

+First elected term (2019–2023)

 COVID-19 pandemic

-In April and May 2020, President Rajoelina gained media attention when he launched an untested COVID-19 "cure" dubbed "Covid-Organics".
-The herbal tea was developed by the Madagascar Institute of Applied Research (MIAR) using artemisia and other locally-sourced herbs.
+In April and May 2020, President Rajoelina gained international media attention when he launched an untested COVID-19 "cure" dubbed "Covid-Organics".
+The herbal tea was developed by the Madagascar Institute of Applied Research (MIAR) using artemisia and other locally sourced herbs.
 The military distributed batches of "Covid-Organics" to the public.
 Drinking the herbal tea was made obligatory in school.
-Several African countries including Tanzania, Liberia, Equatorial Guinea, and Guinea-Bissau have purchased the herbal tea.
+Several African countries including Tanzania, Liberia, Equatorial Guinea, and Guinea-Bissau purchased the herbal tea.
 Matshidiso Moeti of the Africa regional office of the World Health Organization (WHO) said there was no available proof for the effectiveness of this cure.
 It had not undergone proper clinical trials and no peer-reviewed data existed.
 The National Academy of Medicine of Madagascar (ANAMEM) was also skeptical.
 A WHO advert on Google said: "Africans deserve to use medicines tested to the same standards as people in the rest of the world".
 The African Union has sought to test the technical efficiency of the herbal tea.

-On 4 April, Arphine Helisoa (the pseudonym of Arphine Rahelisoa), a publishing director and journalist at the Ny Valosoa newspaper, was placed in custody awaiting trial charged with spreading fake news after she was accused of criticizing the president's handling of the pandemic and of "incitement of hatred" towards President Rajoelina.
+On 4 April, Arphine Helisoa (the pseudonym of Arphine Rahelisoa), a publishing director and journalist at the Ny Valosoa newspaper, was placed in custody awaiting trial charged with "incitement of hatred" towards President Rajoelina and spreading fake news after she was accused of criticizing the president's handling of the pandemic.
 She was released after a month.

 Environment

 Rajoelina has blamed climate change for the food insecurity in parts of his country and has called on powerful nations to fight it.

-During the COP26 meeting in Glasgow, Rajoelina, linked the risks of deforestation and biodiversity in Madagascar, and vowed to protect the forests of Madagascar, while also announcing the use of bioethanol and gas-based stoves in the country to fight the effects of climate change.
-Rajoelina also pledged more financial aid to protect the aforementioned biodiversity in Madagascar; which represents the world's 5%.
+During the COP26 meeting in Glasgow, Rajoelina vowed to protect the biodiversity of Madagascar's forests from the threat of deforestation, while also announcing the use of bioethanol and gas-based stoves in the country to fight the effects of climate change.
+Rajoelina also pledged more financial aid to protect the aforementioned biodiversity in Madagascar; which represents 5% of the world.

-2021–2022 Madagascar famine
+Famine

-In June 2021, a severe drought caused hundreds of thousands of people, with some estimations claiming more than one million people, to suffer from food insecurity in the south of the country.
+In June 2021, a severe drought struck Madagascar, causing hundreds of thousands of people, with some estimations claiming more than one million, to suffer from food insecurity in the country's southern regions.
 Rajoelina jointly announced a plan to combat hunger along with US ambassador to the country Michael Pelletier.
 Among other measures, Rajoelina ordered the distribution of butane gas stoves to replace charcoal as an alternative for people in the poorest areas of the country.
 The measure reached a total of 15,000 households.

-Rajoelina has promised to empower women during the famine while stating that the current food crisis in Madagascar is a consequence of a climate crisis which Malagasy people are suffering and in which "they did not participate".
-Rajoelina asked for a "radical and lasting change" during an International Development Association summit in Ivory Coast.
+As of July 2025, the food insecurity among Malagasy people had spread and worsened, partly due to an ongoing and intense drought.